ytur/USController/README.md

 To use this library in your project manually you may:

-1. for Projects, just drag UniversalSplitController folder to the project tree
+1. for Projects, just drag Source folder to the project tree
 2. for Workspaces, include the whole USController.xcodeproj

 ## Usage